-The library and learning lab staff members work closely with the instructional leaders at the college to select appropriate materials for student use.
+Assessment Results 2020-2021: The library staff members work closely with the instructional leaders at the college to select appropriate materials for student use.
 Several methods are used to accomplish this goal.
-The library subscribes toChoice magazine, a publication of the Association of College and Research Libraries, a division of the American Library Association, which provides written reviews of college level library materials in the magazine.
+The library subscribes to Choice magazine, a publication of the Association of College and Research Libraries, a division of the American Library Association, which provides written reviews of college level library materials in the magazine.
 Each year Choice magazine publishes The List of Outstanding Academic Titles.
 When needed, the list is used to purchase books for the libraries.
-In addition, the library and lab staffs send out regular emails to the faculty asking for material requests that instructors would like to have purchased and place in the library collection.
+In addition, the library staff send out regular emails to the faculty asking for material requests that instructors would like to have purchased and place in the library collection.
 Because of the expense of AV items, most all of the AV items are purchased upon teacher request.
 Faculty and students also have access to the statewide MAGNOLIA project that provides online access to thousands of periodical titles in addition to the ten databases to which the college subscribes.